idefix-code/idefix/doc/source/modules/braginskii.rst

     Hence, make sure to specify all self-gravity boundary conditions as periodic for such setups, otherwise the solver will fail to converge.

-The selfGravity module in *Idefix* is fully parallelised.
+The Braginskii module in *Idefix* is fully parallelised.
 This means that one can have a MPI domain decomposition in any spatial direction either on CPU or GPU.